 Jeremy Irish, Elias Alvord, and Bryan Roth founded the company Groundspeak Inc. (dba Geocaching HQ) to support the game of geocaching.
 Initial revenue came from sales of 144 Geocaching t-shirts.

 Geocaching HQ launched Cache In Trash Out® (CITO), an environmental initiative that is supported by the worldwide geocaching community.
 Geocachers and community groups work together at organized events to help improve outdoor spaces and preserve the natural beauty of geocache-friendly spaces by picking up trash and by removing invasive species.
 Since its initial launch, more than 333,000 people have volunteered at 16,000 CITO events and over 8,000,000 liters of garbage have been collected.

-- A geocacher hides a geocache and lists it on Geocaching.com for others to find.
+A geocacher hides a geocache and lists the coordinates on Geocaching.com for others to find.

-- At minimum, geocaches contain a logbook for finders to sign.
-After signing, finders log their experience on Geocaching.com or with the Geocaching® app and earn a reward in the form of a point and digital smiley.
+At minimum, geocaches contain a logbook for players to sign.
+After signing, they'll log their experience on the Geocaching® app or on Geocaching.com to earn a reward in the form of a point and digital smiley.

-- Geocaches are put back where they are found for the next geocacher to discover.
+Geocaches are always put back at the location where they were found for the next geocacher to discover.

 Learn about the health benefits of geocaching as documented by Texas A&M.